 Since PETA started our efforts to end speciesism in 1980, we’ve vehemently stood against all forms of oppression—including discrimination against the LGBTQIA+ community.
 Throughout decades of vigorous campaigns, passionate calls to action, striking demonstrations, groundbreaking investigations, and more, PETA’s queer members and supporters worldwide have helped make us a force to be reckoned with.
-This LGBTQIA+ Pride Month, join PETA in honoring their invaluable contributions to animal rights.
+This LGBTQIA+ History Month, join PETA in honoring their invaluable contributions to animal rights.

 A Quick History Lesson: How Queer Icons Teamed Up With PETA to Save Animals